Find YOUR Local Branch

 Flying cockroaches are not more dangerous than other cockroaches, it just means that they are able to fly away from danger or fly to places that those who only crawl may not be able to reach.

+To answer that question, it’s probably a good idea to look at some common cockroach anatomy shared across species.
 Although there are many varieties of cockroach located all over the world, they do share some of the same characteristics.
 These include:

-The wings fold back over the abdomen, across the back and the first pair act like as shield, protecting the body and the hind wings.
+A cockroach’s wings fold back over the abdomen, across the back and the first pair act like as shield, protecting the body and the hind wings.

 There are several species of cockroach known for their ability to fly.
 Most of them are not found often in North America.
 There are a few, however.